 No notochaetae on chaetiger 1.Modified spines of chaetiger 5 simple hooks with flange on concave edge.
 Strong hooks on posterior chaetigers.

 Branchiae begin on chaetiger 7, long & filiform, usually end before posterior notochaetal hooks begin.

 South Africa: Northern Cape, Western Cape and Eastern Cape provinces

 English Channel, Atlantic coast of Europe, Australia, New Zealand and the Mediterranean Sea (Type locality Bay of Naples).

 Brood capsules joined, resemble sausage.
-Adelphophagic larvae, brooding adults usually present during spring.
-Females producing planktotrophic larvae recently found.
+Adelphophagic and planktotrophic larvae produced in separate broods.
+Brooding adults usually present during spring.